learn-co-students/rails-sandbox-banana-batch/README.md

 Also use this app to just play around.
 Remember you can push it up to a remote of your own.

-<a href='https://learn.co/lessons/rails-sandbox' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-sandbox' title='Rails Sandbox DEPRECATED.
+Do Not Deploy'>Rails Sandbox DEPRECATED.
+Do Not Deploy</a> on Learn.co and start learning to code for free.</p>